Westfield OUI Lawyer

 The crucial points of any OUI case are the results of any field sobriety tests that were conducted and chemical tests (breath and blood) that were taken.
 What happens, though, if the tests themselves are flawed?

 Field sobriety tests were developed by the National Highway Traffic Safety Administration (NHTSA) to help law enforcement in detecting individuals who are under the influence of alcohol.
 The usual tests are the Walk and Turn (WAT), the Horizontal Gaze Nystagmus (HGN) and the One-Leg Stand (OLS).
 At times, you may also be asked to recite the alphabet to test your mental awareness.
 For many individuals, these tests would be difficult to impossible to pass, no matter if they had consumed alcohol or not.
 The use of certain medications, existing physical conditions, an individual's age, inability to understand what is being asked, anxiety, the weather and the state of the environment can all cause a person to fail.
-Also, a test may be wrongly administered which can leave the results in doubt.
-At best, it is up to the subjective belief of a police officer as to what they observed and the reasons for a failed test.
-Depending on the circumstances of your case, an experienced lawyer can work to challenge the validity of your results and subsequent law enforcement actions.
+Also, a test may be wrongly administered, which can leave the results in doubt.
+In many stops, it is the subjective belief of a police officer that leads to a failed test.
+Depending on the circumstances of your case, an experienced lawyer can challenge the validity of your results and subsequent charges.

 Breath and blood tests are used to test blood alcohol concentration or BAC levels.
-In Massachusetts, a minor can be arrested for a BAC of .02% or more and if a person is 21 or older, the legal limit is .08%.
+In Massachusetts, a driver can be arrested for having a BAC of .08% or higher.
 A device called a breathalyzer is used to determine your BAC but if the machine is not properly calibrated or maintained, the results can be in error.
 In addition, the device can read on substances other than ethyl alcohol which can make a person appear to be intoxicated when they are not.
 The results from blood tests can become skewed or false if samples are incorrectly taken or improperly maintained.
-Errors such as not sterilizing the place on your body where the blood was taken or failure to mix samples with the proper amount of anticoagulants and preservatives can all lead to doubtful results.
+Errors that our office is trained to look for can call into question the results.

 We have tried over 200 cases at jury trials in criminal defense matters.
 Although many OUI arrests can be resolved before reaching trial, it is essential to have an accomplished litigator on your side.
 To learn more about us and the safeguarding of your rights and freedoms, contact an attorney at our firm today.